Wagner Moura: Start in Hollywood and directorial debut (2013–present)

-In 2014, he stars in Futuro Beach by Karim Aïnouz, once again at the Berlin International Film Festival, as a lifeguard from Recife who goes to Germany after falling in love with a tourist.
+In 2014, he starred in Futuro Beach by Karim Aïnouz, once again at the Berlin International Film Festival, as a lifeguard from Recife who goes to Germany after falling in love with a tourist.
 The film received homophobic reactions from part of the audiences for its depiction of a romance between two men, which included nudity and sex scenes.
 In the same year, Rio, I Love You was released, in which Moura plays a parachutist who talks about Christ the Redeemer in the short film by José Padilha.

 As a director, he worked on the music video for the song "Te Amo" from the album Bicicletas, Bolos e Outras Alegrias, by singer Vanessa da Mata.

-In April 2015, Moura was confirmed to play one of the "seven men" in the movie The Magnificent Seven, a remake of the 1960 Western classic alongside names like Denzel Washington, Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Haley Bennett and Luke Grimes, scheduled to premiere in 2017, but had to decline the invitation due to filming the series Narcos, in which he was the protagonist.
+In April 2015, Moura was confirmed to play one of the "seven men" in the movie The Magnificent Seven, a remake of the 1960 Western classic alongside names like Denzel Washington, Chris Pratt, Ethan Hawke, Vincent D'Onofrio, Haley Bennett and Luke Grimes, scheduled to premiere in 2017, but had to decline the invitation due to filming the series Narcos, in which he was the antagonist.
 For the same reason, he could not star in the Brazilian feature Bingo: The King of the Mornings.

 In August of the same year, Narcos debuted on Netflix, with Moura playing Pablo Escobar.
 The performance was praised by critics and the series was very well accepted by the public.
 Narcos earned him a Golden Globe nomination for best actor in a TV series in 2016, becoming the first Brazilian in 14 years to achieve recognition.

-In 2018 he was announced in the new production of Brian De Palma, but the project was paused.
+In 2018, he was announced in the new production of Brian De Palma, but the project was paused.
 In September 2019, he released the film Wasp Network, also from Netflix and directed by Olivier Assayas, in competition at the Venice Film Festival.

 In 2020, he signed with WME and was part of the official jury of the Sundance Film Festival, voting in the international fiction category.
 Also at Sundance, he launched the Netflix drama Sergio, about Brazilian diplomat Sérgio Vieira de Mello, in which he is both the protagonist and producer.

 In 2021, he joined the Academy of Motion Picture Arts and Sciences in Hollywood.